StillAching/CrackMes-Depot/CrackMes.one/License-KeyGen-By-999/CrackProcess.md

 https://crackmes.one/crackme/66b8ae6e90c4c2830c821e98

-the objective of this crackme is for the user to r figure out the correct algorithm and generate a valid license key to "activate" the license and create an application that replicates the process of that.
+the objective of this crackme is for the user to figure out the correct algorithm and generate a valid license key to "activate" the license and create an application that replicates the process of that.

 First I decompile the CrackMe